bcc2020/bcc2020.github.io/cofest.md

 #### Registration

-CollaborationFest is free, for all four days.
-You still need to register (and select either two or four days).
+CollaborationFest is free for all four days.
+You still need to [register](https://bcc2020.github.io/Registration/) (and select either 2 or 4 days).

 #### Preparing for CoFest